 Jillian Glace '08 is studying for her MA in Creative Art Therapy with a concentration/specialization in Dance/Movement Therapy at Drexel University in Philadelphia, PA.

-Andrew Lowy ’09 is moving to London this fall to pursue his Masters at the Royal Central School of Speech and Drama.
+Andrew Lowy ’09 is in London to pursue his Masters at the Royal Central School of Speech and Drama.

 Josh Moser ’09 is pursuing his MFA in Performing Arts at the Savannah College of Art and Design in Georgia.